huiyegit/UAV3D/install.md

 ## Conda environment

 ### BEVFusion
 Option 1 : Follow the installation instructions of [BEVFusion](https://github.com/mit-han-lab/bevfusion).
 If some versions of packages are not provided, please refer to our [requirements](./requirements_bevfusion.txt) for BEVFusion.
 Note: We do not use the latest source code of BEVFusion repo.
-Please use the [version](./perception/bevfusion) for UAV3D.
+Please use this [version](./perception/bevfusion) for UAV3D.

 ### PETR
 Option 1 : Follow the installation instructions of [PETR](https://github.com/megvii-research/PETR).
 If some versions of packages are not provided, please refer to our [requirements](./requirements_petr.txt) for PETR.